International-Data-Spaces-Association/IDSA-Rulebook/115_Interoperability_in_data_spaces.md

 As already established above, the main responsibility for interoperability in Data Spaces is with the participant, however, everyone involved in a Data Space can support interoperability by aligning with other parties.

-Aspects of interoperability in Data Spaces can be achieved by utilizing common frameworks, models, standards, processes, or services, like Trust Frameworks.
+Aspects of interoperability in Data Spaces can be achieved by utilising common frameworks, models, standards, processes, or services, like Trust Frameworks.
 Those need to be mandated by participants of a Data Space as agreements in the Data Space Governance Framework executed and managed by the Data Space Governance Authority.

 The agreements in the Data Space Governance Framework of one Data Space can and should be reused or acknowledged by other Data Spaces.
 This leads eventually to commonly adopted concepts and standards.

-Recognizing the different levels of interoperability as described above, a general adoption or maturity model can be derived:
+Recognising the different levels of interoperability as described above, a general adoption or maturity model can be derived:

 **1. Agreements between 2 participants** are highly tailored to certain use cases, but can provide a foundation for broader adoption.

 **2. Agreements in a group of participants** are the foundation to increase interoperability by increasing the number of adopters.

-**3. Agreements within a common framework** increase interoperability using the same technical or organizational framework.
+**3. Agreements within a common framework** increase interoperability using the same technical or organisational framework.

 **4. Agreements between service providers** support the broad adoption by providing interoperable solutions (as a service) to facilitate their reusability in the market and thus drive common interoperable functionalities.